 The next section will include a list of influencers that fit your target audience.
 Or, in other words, influencers who appear to be targeting the same audience that you are.

 Let’s go back to our exercise equipment example.
-They would likely build a list of fitness and health influencers.
+They would likely build a list of health and fitness influencers.
 Putting together a list of food influencers—unless they were specifically healthy food influencers—likely wouldn’t make sense for their brand.

 Having this ready-to-go list of influencers that match your target audience can be used as a jumping-off point when your team starts reaching out to and nurturing relationships with influencers you want to work with.